rtkwlf/cookbook-simple-iptables/README.md

       jump false
     end

-We can then jump to this chain from other simple_iptables_rule chains, but a jump to this chain won't be added to a direction chain's set of rules.
+We can then jump to this chain from other simple_iptables_rule chains, but an automatic jump to this chain won't be added.

 `simple_iptables_policy` Resource